What is Cypress?

 The most prominent activities are always published on the project website.
 Whenever possible, please make use of our FAQ section before exploring other communication channels.

 Please note that communications to the Cypress talk list are publicly available to the broader community.
-Also, to ensure that you are included in responses to questions, please join the group or check the google groups website via the links above.
+Also, to ensure that you are included in responses to questions, please join the group or check the google groups website via the registration links above.

 The Cypress software is provided via the open source Apache 2 distribution license.
 For questions regarding the licensing categories on the use of the clinical codes within the Cypress bundle that are available via the National Library of Medicine's (NLM's) Metathauraus, you need to contact the NLM.
 The Cypress project cannot provide either vendors or healthcare providers with guidance on these NLM licensing restrictions as they relate to the clinical codes.